RomanBogatikov/cycle_heaven_app_client/README.md

 ## Future Improvements

-* Finish back end logic (update the number of bicycles bought in the database when the user)
+* Finish back end logic (update the number of bicycles bought in the database when the user, create new user in PostgreSQL when new user signs up)
 * Make a chart dynamic (so that it updates when any user clicks on a check out button)

 ## User stories: